hark130/XCOM2_Randomizer/README.md

 ## TO DO
     [ ] Build in parameters to choose certain character aspects (e.g., nation, race, gender) [ ] Include logic to verify Python 3.5
+    [ ] 2 Colors Complementary always starts with Main color 1 or pink (88)?
     [/] Expand on Character Info
         [ ] Backstory function incorporates 'majority dead' in narrative [X] Implement other racial first names (male and female)